Musée de la Résidence des Indes

 17000 - La Rochelle

-Escape to the East Indies through the magic of the fresco of the artist from La Rochelle Loïc Palluault in the stairwell leading to the Kama suite on the 2nd floor, which reproduces an 1811 painting by the Daniells, uncle and nephew, who drew more than 140 remarkable sites in the Indies, during a 4000 km journey from north to south, from east to west, from 1786 to 1793
+Escape to the East Indies through the magic of the fresco by La Rochelle artist Loïc Palluault in the stairwell leading to the Kama suite on the 2nd floor, which reproduces an 1811 painting by the Daniells, uncle and nephew, who sketched over 140 remarkable sites in the Indies, during a 4000 km journey from north to south, east to west, from 1786 to 1793.

-Complete your world tour in the former ceremonial dining room converted into an 18th century cabinet of tribal curiosities from Africa, Pre-Columbian America, India and the Pacific, while enjoying tea, coffee, chocolate or juice with a homemade cupcake, unless you prefer the green patio, the large or the small lounge.
+Complete your world tour in the former state dining room, converted into an 18th-century cabinet of tribal curiosities from Africa, pre-Columbian America, India and the Pacific.

-Finally, discover the history of the cultural boom of La Rochelle in the 1960s and 90s, from which the people of La Rochelle still benefit greatly today.
-It is closely linked to Dr. Georges Sabatier who bought the mansion in 1962 and renovated it entirely.
-He is indeed at the origin of the creation of a good part of the abundant cultural offer of the City, which gave him the opportunity to welcome in his residence many creators whose spirit still impregnates the place.
+Finally, discover the story of La Rochelle's cultural boom in the 1960s and 90s, from which the people of La Rochelle still benefit today.
+It is closely linked to the philanthropic work of Dr. Georges Sabatier, who bought the mansion in 1962 and renovated it from top to bottom.
+In fact, he was responsible for the creation of much of the town's abundant cultural offering, which gave him the opportunity to welcome many creators to his residence, particularly in the fields of theater, music and cinema, whose spirit still permeates the premises.

 This translation is generated automatically